 2. Moonlight (2016)

-Barry Jenkins' Oscar-winning drama tells the story of Chrion in three stages: a child, a teen, and an adult.
+Barry Jenkins's Oscar-winning drama tells the story of Chiron in three stages: a child (played by Alex R. Hibbert), a teen (played by Ashton Sanders), and an adult (played by Trevante Rhodes).

 Chiron begins the movie as a withdrawn child living with his crack-addicted mother.
 By the end, "Black" is a drug-dealer in Atlanta, briefly reunited with his first love Kevin.